OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 # Entity Component System

+This section of the book shall help you understand how to make use of our Entity Component System.
+Designing games with a ECS can be overwhelming.
+Especially if you come from a more traditional background: Object Oriented Approaches.
+This chapter will provide you with the basic understanding of what a ECS is and how you can use it!.

-The purpose of the entity system is to provide a flexible model for *objects in a simulation*, that allows us to compose complex objects from simpler components in a flexible and performant way.
+Let us begin with the purpose of the entity system!
+Its purpose is it to provide a flexible model for *objects in a simulation*, that allows us to compose complex objects from simpler components in a flexible and performant way.
 An *entity* is a game object composed of *components*.
 Entities live in a *entity context* — an isolated world of entities.

-Components are there to hold the needed data while *Engines*/*Systems* are there to provide behaviour.
+In the Machinery each of the following tabs has its own Entity Context: Simulate Tab, Scene Tab, Preview Tab.
+Entities within those tabs only exist within these contexts!
+Each new instance of the tab has a different context!
+Entities are composed of components.
+They are there to hold the needed data while *Engines*/*Systems* are there to provide behaviour.
 Each context (*entity context*) can have a number of *engines* or *systems* registered. *(ECS)* Engines updates are running on subset of entities that posses some set of components.

 > **Note**: in some entity systems, these are referred to as *systems* instead, but we choose *engine*, because it is less ambiguous.